ChrishonWyllie/ComposableDataSource/README.md

 }
 ```

-The `configure(with:at:)` function is an overridable function from the `GenericCollectionViewCell` that is automatically called when the cell is dequeued with `collectionView(_:cellForItemAt:)`.
+The `configure(with:at:)` function is an overridable function from the `BaseComposableCollectionViewCell` that is automatically called when the cell is dequeued with `collectionView(_:cellForItemAt:)`.
 Use this to decorate your cell with data.

-The `setupUIElements()` function is an overridable function from the `GenericCollectionViewCell` that is automatically called when the cell is initialized.
+The `setupUIElements()` function is an overridable function from the `BaseComposableCollectionViewCell` that is automatically called when the cell is initialized.
 Add your subviews, constraints, etc. here.

 <br />
 <br />